 - On return, take a bus or taxi from Tintagel to Bodmin Parkway (30 min) and then by train (4 h) to London Paddington.
 Please check the Traveline website for timetables or use the Omio planner above.

 - 6 nights in twin/double rooms with an en-suite or private bathroom (3-star hotels, B&Bs and guesthouses as listed in the itinerary)

 - Luggage transfers from hotel to hotel – up to 20 kg per person

-- Detailed journey documentation and practical information: personalised trip notes and maps (hard copy provided at first hotel; one set per room)
+- Detailed journey documentation and practical information: personalised trip notes and maps (hard copy provided at first hotel; one set per booking)